The Mental Health Warrior Rock Anthem: Winnie the Pooh’s Crew Embraces the Power of SELF-HELP

 Verse 2 (sung by Piglet):

-But I found my breath, took a step,
+But then I found my breath, took one small step through all the fear,

 Chorus (everyone, even Eeyore):

-We rise, we roar, we rally each day,
+We rise, we roar, we rally each day as Warriors finding our way,

-We conquer our storms and light up the dark.
+Together we conquer our challenges and light up the dark.

-I bounce through the bad days, I leap over fear,
+I bounce through the bad days and leap right over fear,

-Got tools in my toolkit, and friends standing near!
+With tools in my toolkit and my friends standing near.

 Final Chorus (everyone with hand-claps and a surprising kazoo):